Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 - shrinks and grows along with screen size
 - uses relative css sizing units, such as % or vm

-[show example of columns that are scalable]
+[insert example of columns that are scalable]

 A responsive component: